deeeelin/IG_MESSAGE_ANALYZER/README.md

 ### Material gathering :

 REQUEST MESSAGE RECORDS:

     1. Use your computer sign in IG , and go to settings->your files and media ->reuqest download
     2. Set download format as "HTML"

     3. Wait for the download url in mail

     4. Download the records

-    5. Open download folder ,and go inbox -> the folder with the person's name you want to anlayze 6.copy/paste the folder's path to the program
+    5. Open download folder ,and go messages->inbox -> the folder

+    name with the person's name you want to anlayze 6.copy/paste the folder's path to the program , press enter

-    7. Result documant "text.txt" will be produce under the same folder of IG Message Analyzer.
+    7. Result document "text.txt" will be produce under the same folder of IG Message Analyzer.

 **Sample terminal input by following above instructions :**